Empathy: The Ability That Makes Us Truly Human

 On the other hand, if you identify with another person, if you have a psychic and emotional connection with them, then it's impossible to treat them brutally.
 You recoil from their experience of suffering in the same way that you recoil from your own suffering.
 In fact, you feel a strong desire to relieve their suffering and aid their development.
 But if you can't identify with them, then there's no limit to the amount of suffering you can inflict.
 You can't sense their pain, so there's nothing to stop you causing it.

-Steve Taylor is a psychology lecturer and the author of several best-selling books on psychology and spirituality, including The Fall, and Waking From Sleep.
-Eckhart Tolle has described his work as 'an important contribution to the global shift in consciousness happening at the present time.'
-His website is www.stevenmtaylor.com.
-His upcoming book is Back to Sanity: Healing the Madness of our Minds.
+I am a psychology lecturer and the author of several best-selling books on psychology and spirituality, including The Fall, and Waking From Sleep.
+Eckhart Tolle has described my work as 'an important contribution to the global shift in consciousness happening at the present time.'
+My website is www.stevenmtaylor.com.
+My upcoming book is Back to Sanity: Healing the Madness of our Minds.